 And what happened 2000 years ago?
 Something that put the pagan gods out of business.

 They appear to be trying to make a comeback now, though I doubt that Riordan’s intentions were any more than to tell a rousing, action-packed story and encourage boys (including his own dyslexic son) to read.
 But in order to create a pagan setting he has to cancel out Christianity.
-I haven’t read the whole series, but I doubt it was intentional.
+I doubt this is intentional.
 But perhaps not totally unintentional either.
 I do know that it’s unfortunately easy to cancel out Christianity, because western secularism has been engaged in willful amnesia for a long time.

 Some readers get a little carried away, according to this New York Times story about Camp Half-Blood (a summer camp based on characters and situations in the books).
 “There really are demi-gods, and I hope that’s why I’m here,” says Tom, who suspects he might be the son of Apollo.
 “I’m not here to pretend.
 I’m here to train.”

 That said, kids–even Christian kids–can read The Olympians for a fast ride and a good time with no harm done.
 Having wrung out the gods of Greece (no, wait—he’s launched another series called The Heroes of Olympus), Riordan has recently published volumes one and two of The Kane Chronicles, which draw on the mythology of Egypt.
 It’s easy to see why his books are so popular: often laugh-out-loud funny, and somewhat educational (how else are most 21st-century middle-graders going to learn what hubris is?), and so fast-paced they make the movie version of Lord of the Rings look like a Merchant-Ivory film.
 But readers should be aware, as soon as they are able, what kind of world he’s imagining.
 What is a pagan culture really like?

 Cautions: Violence (not graphic), Worldview (neo-pagan, though not taken seriously)